Catherine the Great Furniture: A Glimpse Into the Opulence of Russian Imperial Style

 Designs That Echo Imperial Grandeur

-The materials that were used in the furniture of Catherine the Great Furniture Picture were chosen to suit the intended purpose as a tool for impressing subjugation.
+The materials that were used in the furniture of catherine the great’s furniture Picture were chosen to suit the intended purpose as a tool for impressing subjugation.
 A king’s standard of quality of furniture was achieved through the use of rare woods, precious metals, and rich fabrics.

 1. Mahogany: This dark-colored, hard, and sturdy wood was much valued for these qualities.
 In many cases, it was inlaid with gold or bronze to heighten the luxury of the design.